StudioEtrange/docker-sabnzbd/README.md

 ## Sample Usage

-for running sabnzbd version 0.7.20 :
+to run latest sabnzbd version 0.7.20 :

-	docker run -d -v $(pwd):/data -p 8080:8080 studioetrange/docker-sabnzbd:0.7.20
+	docker run -d -v $(pwd):/data -p 8080:8080 studioetrange/docker-sabnzbd:latest

 then go to http://localhost:8080

 ## Version and Tag

-* Each tag is a different version of Sabnzbd
-* latest is the latest stable sabznbd version available through this repository
+* docker-tag:latest or github-branch:master ==> latest stable sabznbd version available through this repository
+* docker-tag:X.X.X or github-branch:X.X.X ==> sabnzbd version X.X.X
-* 0.7.x is the development version from sabnzbd git repository.
-But you should build the image yourself OR use /opt/sabnzbd-update.sh to have an uptodate image.
+* docker-tag:dev or github-branch:0.7.x ==> development version from sabnzbd git repository

+In dev case, to have an uptodate image you should
+* build the docker image yourself (see build from github souce below)
+* OR launch in the container the script /opt/sabnzbd-update.sh

 ## Instruction